The Importance of School Attendance

 Children who turn 5 between 1st April and 31st August will be of compulsory school age at the beginning of the school term after 1st September.

 Children who turn 5 between 1st September and 31st December will be of compulsory school age at the beginning of the school term after 1st January.

 A child remains of compulsory school age until they turn 18.

 What should I do if my child cannot attend school?

 The following gives you clear instructions on what to do if your child is unable to come to school on a given day.
 Please take time to read this information carefully.

 You will need to contact the school via the School's Gateway app (click here for instructions on how to download the app), preferably before 9am on the first day of absence.
-Please leave a message with your child’s name, class and the reason why they cannot attend.
+Your message will need to state your child’s name, class and the reason why they cannot attend.
 If they are ill, please give a clear explanation of their conditions.

 Important: You will be required to observe and carry out the attendance criteria which can be found below.